HB-1915

 Enforcement Authority

-The State Department of Health has authority to enforce the act and to make rules to enforce it.
+The State Department of Health has the authority to enforce and make rules to enforce the act.
 Enforcement is agency-initiated.
 No private right of action is created.
 No cure period or safe harbor is specified.

 Penalties

 Noncompliance will result in penalties set by the State Department of Health.
-The statute does not specify penalty amounts, ranges, or types of remedies.
-The Department is authorized to set penalties by rule.
+No specific dollar amounts, penalty ranges, or remedy types are specified in the statute; penalty-setting authority is delegated to the Department.

 Who Is Covered